-A. BID-RIGGING
+A. Bid-Rigging

 Bid-rigging in competitive tenders is a productive setting to apply screens for three reasons.
 First, competitive tenders account for a large volume of economic output.
-Public sector procurement, which often uses some form of competitive bidding, accounts for about 15 percent of world output.
+Public sector procurement, which often uses some form of competitive bidding, accounts for about 15 percent of There is a large body of empirical literature on collusion in auctions that implements various types of screens. world output.
 In addition, competitive bidding is widely used in financial markets, privatization of public assets, real estate, and many other transactions.
 Second, bid-rigging is a common antitrust offense.
-For example, during the 1980s, bid-rigging accounted for more than half of the criminal cases filed by the Department of Justice's Antitrust Division ("DOJ").
+For example, during the 1980s, bid-rigging accounted for more than half of the criminal cases filed by the

+Department of Justice's Antitrust Division ("DOJ").
 Third, markets that use competitive bidding are frequently rich in data.
 In many countries, statutes require the public disclosure of bids.